barthjs/fin-tracker/README.md

 Create a `.env` file using the values from the [.env.example](.env.example) and set your preferred configurations.
 If you plan to use your own database, ensure you specify the correct `DB_CONNECTION` in the `.env` file.
-Note that the only officially supported database is MariaDB.
-While MySQL may work, compatibility with future updates is not guaranteed
+Note that the only supported database is MariaDB.
+While MySQL or PostgresSQL may work, compatibility with future updates is not guaranteed.

 ```shell
 curl https://raw.githubusercontent.com/barthjs/fin-tracker/main/.env.example -o .env